ncn-foreigners/NMAR/reference/el_engine.md

   - In `control=`: `xtol`, `ftol`, `btol`, `maxit`, `trace`, `stepmax`, `delta`, `allowSing`

   Unknown names are ignored.
-The method is Newton with an analytic Jacobian.
+For `data.frame` inputs the EL system is solved by Newton with an analytic Jacobian; for `survey.design` inputs a design-weighted analogue is solved with an analytic Jacobian when available or numeric/Broyden Jacobians otherwise.

+- strata_augmentation:

+  logical; when `TRUE` (default), survey designs with an identifiable strata structure are augmented with stratum indicators and corresponding population shares in the auxiliary block (Wu-style strata augmentation).
+Has no effect for `data.frame` inputs or survey designs without strata.

 - n_total: